mrsilver76/tunelift/README.md

 ## Version history

+### 1.1.1 (06 October 2025)
+- Fixed a bug that exported the tracks in a playlist in the wrong order.
+- Updated GitHub version checker to latest version.
+- Updated logger to latest version.
+- Updated publish script to latest version.

 ### 1.1.0 (26 August 2025)
 - Added `-nc` (`--no-check`) to disable GitHub version checks.
 - Added `-c` (`--close`) to close iTunes after export, but only when TuneLift launched it.